 Reporters Without Borders, an organization that covers issues related to freedom of the press, has released its annual report on countries deemed dangerous for journalists.
 While Afghanistan, Syria, and Yemen take the top spots in a ranking of the deadliest countries for journalists, the U.S. and India have surprisingly been included together in the fifth spot.

 The Middle Eastern situation

-In Afghanistan, 15 journalists and media workers were killed in violent attacks, including a double bombing in Kabul on April 30 that claimed nine lives.
+In Afghanistan, 15 journalists and media workers were killed in violent attacks, including a double bombing in Kabul on April 30 that claimed nine lives, which makes Afghanistan one of the deadliest countries for journalists.
 Terrorists have been increasingly targeting journalists in the region, with the biggest threats being the Islamic State and the Taliban.

 Subscribe to our Newsletter!

 Receive selected content straight into your inbox.

 “According to our data, these two groups have been responsible for most of [the] journalist casualties.
 [The] Taliban and IS were responsible for at least 11 of [the] journalists killed [in 2018]… The Afghan government cannot provide security for journalists.
 Media organizations are also not mature enough to ensure the safety of their journalists… We have provided a safety guideline for the protection of journalists, but it has yet to be implemented,” Najib Sharifi, Director of the Afghan Journalists Safety Committee, said to the VOA.